Certified Sleep Coach

 Mattresses ranging from medium soft to medium firm typically perform the best for sex because they balance support and contouring.
 Firmer surfaces might be less comfortable, while softer models could inhibit movement.

-Your pillow works with your mattress to support your neck and spine.
+The best pillows work with your mattress to support your neck and spine.
 Choosing an option that is compatible with your mattress firmness can help prevent neck or shoulder pain and ensure you are fully supported from head to toe.

 The greatest factor that impacts how your pillow works with your mattress firmness is the loft.
 High-loft pillows are thicker, while low-loft pillows are thinner.
 Shoppers should note that material composition can also impact loft since some materials sink more considerably than others.
 Pillows made of down, down alternative, or polyester are likely to compress more significantly than those made of sturdier materials, such as latex or memory foam.